deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/provider.md

 ### Get surchanges
 `getAppliedSurcharge`

 This method gets any surcharges applied for the payment method.
+To learn more about surcharges please see our [features documentation](features#surcharges).

 #### Parameters
 - method (`string`) - payment method code (e.g. paypal or creditcard)